Discover how this 1840s feat of engineering changed Indiana from a pioneer outpost to the “Crossroads of America."

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
 Call 765.647.6512 to schedule your visit.

-Academic topics covered include early transportation, internal improvements, 19th-century engineering and
+Academic topics covered include early transportation, internal improvements, 19th-century engineering and simple machines.

 Learn more about field trip and school program offerings in the Indiana State Museum and Historic Sites PreK-12 Education Program Guide.
 View guide >>